-For Fine Arts, Humanities and Social and Behavioral Sciences: Some 4-year institutions require a specific course or courses in the indicated areas.
+- Must complete a 6-semester-hour sequence in Literature or History. - For Fine Arts, Humanities and Social and Behavioral Sciences: Some 4-year institutions require a specific course or courses in the indicated areas.
 Some courses may be applicable to a limited number of institutions.
 Check the STARS Guide and Area V page of your intended transfer institution for additional guidance.
-Transfer credits may not exceed 50% of those required for the 4-year degree.

-ORI 101 or 105, CIS 146: Indicated courses may not be included in the STARS Articulation Guide but are applicable toward the associate degree.
+Transfer credits may not exceed 50% of those required for the 4-year degree. - ORI 101 or 105, CIS 146: Indicated courses may not be included in the STARS Articulation Guide but are applicable toward the associate degree.

+Title Credits

+English Composition I 3

+English Composition II 3

+English Composition I

 Item # Title Credits

-ENG 101 English Composition I 3

-ENG 102 English Composition II 3

-Item # Title Credits

 Literature 3-6

 Fine Arts 3

 SPH 106 OR SPH 107 3

-HIS 256 or HUM 101 or HUM 102 or PHL 3 206 or REL 100 or REL 151 or REL 152 or SPA 101 or SPA 102
+HIS 256 or HUM 101 or HUM 10)2 or PHL3

+206 or REL 100 or REL 151 or R 206 or REL 100 or REL 151 or REL 152 or

+SPA 101 or SPA 102